Amplifon/Sounds-of-Street-View-Framework/README.md

 The first thing to do is to include the 3 JavaScript dependencies within the head section of your HTML page.
-Make sure that the version of Howler.js you include is the specific epiphanysearch fork version as this contains extra code to support the use of Web Audio API Low Pass Filters.
+Make sure that the version of Howler.js you include is the specific Amplifon fork version as this contains extra code to support the use of Web Audio API Low Pass Filters.
 Using this filter ensures that sounds become brighter when positioned in front of the user.
-You can also find a minified version of the epiphanysearch Howler.js in the js/vendor folder of this repo.
+You can also find a minified version of the Amplifon Howler.js in the js/vendor folder of this repo.

 ```html